elben/elben.github.io/site/blog/2011-11-21-git-for-humans-patching-your-commits.markdown

  And now we have to commit a bug fix and a method refactor, and they’re both in the same file.
 The lazy way out would be to commit the file with a nice
- message: "fixed bug #183 and refactored method_name".
+ message: “fixed bug #183 and refactored method_name”.

 But can we do better?
 Yes.
 With the `--patch` option, we can precisely choose